Are you looking to understand sales enablement?

 What is sales enablement and why is it important?

-Sales enablement refers to a field of content, products, and services that assists sales teams to better engage, nurture, and convert their prospects.
+Sales enablement refers to a field of content, products, and services that assists sales teams to better engage their audience, nurture leads, and convert their prospects.

 The aim is to help the sales team increase conversions and reduce the time it takes for a lead to convert.
 Effective sales enablement gives your sales team the tools they need throughout the whole sale process, including training, collateral, tools, resources, and so on.